-For years, scientists have been baffled about why the same cancer treatment might work for one patient, but not another.
-Thanks in part to research funded by the Prostate Cancer Foundation, all that is changing.
+For years, scientists have questioned why the same cancer treatment might work for one patient, but not another.
+Thanks in part to research funded by the Prostate Cancer Foundation, they now have some answers.

-Scientists are beginning to understand that each patient doesn’t just have prostate cancer, they have their own particular form of prostate cancer (29 forms, to be exact).
+Scientists are beginning to understand that each patient doesn’t just have prostate cancer, they have their own particular form of prostate cancer.
 New technologies that allow us to identify the gene mutations in a patient’s tumor have resulted in the emerging field of precision medicine, which takes into account individual variability in genes, immune function, environment, and lifestyle for each person.

-The US Preventative Task Force recently updated their guidelines to favor less screening in older men.
-The thinking is this: cancer is such a slow growing disease that too much screening could lead to over-treatment.
-Your best approach is to practice precision screening, by using the following simple guidelines and talking with your doctor.
+Prostate cancer is a slow-growing disease in many men, and research indicates that too much screening could lead to overtreatment.
+Your best approach is to practice precision screening, by using the following simple guidelines and participating in shared decision-making with your doctor.

-Your germline refers to DNA genes that your inherited from your mother or father, that you will subsequently pass on to your children.
-There are about 60 genes across all cancers that are considered to be inheritable, and about 20 specific genes in prostate cancer families.
-Knowing your germline helps you understand the risk that you and your children face, so that you can create a precision family health plan for prevention and earlier detection.
+Your genes are the “instructions for life” that you inherited from your mother or father, share with your siblings, and may pass on to your children.
+There are at least 60 genes associated with inherited cancer risk, and about 20 that are associated with prostate cancer risk.
+Knowing about your genes helps you understand the risk that you and your may children face, so that you can create a family health plan for prevention and earlier detection.

-It turns out, bodily inflammation in your 20s and 30s can cause the gene mutations that increase your risk of disease later in life.
-In fact, eating an anti-inflammatory diet is bio-chemically more anti-inflammatory than taking TWO aspirin.
-Basic guidelines for anti-inflammation include eating a basic whole-foods, Mediterranean diet with fish, free from processed food, saturated fat, dairy, and red meat.
+It turns out, bodily inflammation in your 20s and 30s can cause the gene mutations that may increase your risk of prostate cancer later in life.
+In general, guidelines for an anti-inflammatory diet include eating a basic whole-foods, Mediterranean-type diet—high in vegetables, grains, beans, and fatty fish, free from processed food, and low in saturated fat, dairy, and red meat.